 Above-average general liability rates

 NEXT ranks highly for spa and wellness business owners who want fast coverage and strong support.
-It offers workers’ comp at just $9 per month and provides competitive rates on professional liability and BOP plans.
-NEXT is helpful for solo massage therapists, yoga instructors and small wellness collectives.
+The company offers workers' comp at $9 per month and provides competitive rates on professional liability and BOP plans.
+NEXT works well for solo massage therapists, yoga instructors and small wellness collectives.

 With a 4.7-star average rating, NEXT stands out for its intuitive interface and smooth policy management.
-General liability premiums are higher than Simply Business, but the streamlined service makes up for it for many users.
+General liability premiums run higher than Simply Business, but the streamlined service compensates for many users.

 3. The Hartford